chef-boneyard/oss-repo-standardization-2025/messaging/decommissioning.md

 # Repository Standarization - Decommissioning

-If you have reached this page, you are seeking mor einformation about the Progress Chef decommissioning process.
+If you have reached this page, you are seeking more information about the Progress Chef decommissioning process.
 You may have been sent here because you are interested in a repo that has been selected for potential decommissioning, and you want to know what this means for you.

 For information about how a repo is selected for decommissioning, see [Categorization](categorization.md).

 ## What Will Happen

 ### Workflow Control File: List of Steps

+This machine-readable file is our current best view of the anticipated steps, as they are being developed.

 ```yaml
     actions: